2022 13th Annual Research Roundtable

 Sharon Swanger, PhD from the Fralin Biomedical Research Institute at Virginia Tech spoke about thalamic synapse dysfunction in an Scn1a mouse model of Dravet syndrome.
 Dr. Swanger described impacts on both GABAergic and glutamatergic neuron populations, and she is using the specific expression patterns of unique glutamatergic signaling receptors to further stratify the affected neuronal populations.
 This work was part of a 2-year DSF research grant Dr. Swanger was awarded in 2018.

 Our last presentation of the evening was from another 2018 DSF postdoctoral fellowship awardee, Jessica Chancey, PhD from Dr. MacKenzie Howard’s lab at the university of Texas at Austin.
 Dr. Chancey discussed the altered function of hippocampal neurons in the Scn1b mouse model of Dravet syndrome.
 She described how altered synaptic plasticity, the inability of neurons to adapt to upstream signaling, may underlie the cognitive deficits in Dravet syndrome.
 She was pleased to share that data from her fellowship has now contributed to an RO1-level grant from the NIH to continue studying these research topics in more detail.
-Dr. Chancey also presented this work as a poster at AES; you can read the abstract here.
+Dr. Chancey also presented this work as a poster at AES.

 At the conclusion of the evening , Scientific Advisory Board member Scott Baraban, PhD, thanked our speakers for an excellent overview of their research.
 He then left us with his major take-aways for the evening, which were how pleased he is to see the next generation of young researchers stepping into the field, and how he believes DSF is a model for the rare disease community for how to push research forward.
 He then led a discussion of what the collective attendees saw as the most important next steps for Dravet syndrome research, with some of the most discussed topics surrounding understanding developmental treatment windows for genetic-based interventions in patients and developing larger-scale natural history studies to increase our knowledge surrounding disease presentation and progression.

 All in all, the night was a successful roundtable meeting amongst those most vested in advancing research for Dravet syndrome.
-We are looking forward to the advancements that the future will bring for the community.
-With that, we thank the scientists and clinicians who have made those advancements possible and we look forward to continuing to make progress together.
+We are looking forward to the advancements that the future will bring for the community, and we thank the scientists and clinicians who have made those advancements possible and we look forward to continuing to make progress together.

 The Dravet Syndrome Foundation was honored to host our 10th annual Research Roundtable on Dec.
 5, 2019, prior to the American Epilepsy Society Annual Meeting in Baltimore, MD.
 The Roundtable began in 2010 as a small meeting of 10-15 scientists and parents gathered around a table brainstorming how to move Dravet syndrome research forward.
 This year, we welcomed a packed room of guests and five speakers to present recent research and encourage the room to think about what we can do to achieve our goal of better treatments and a cure for Dravet.
 Part of the celebration included a 24-page booklet describing all of DSF’s past grant awardees, their projects, results (where appropriate), and further contributions to the research landscape.
 You can read the summaries here: 10th Anniversary Roundtable Booklet